Measurement of the branching fractions of the $B^+ \to \eta \ell^+ \nu_{\ell} $ and $B^+ \to \eta^{\prime} \ell^+ \nu_{\ell} $ decays with signal-side only reconstruction in the full $q^2$ range: Results

 where the first uncertainty is the statistical uncertainty from the fit, while the second is systematic.
-Since the measurements of the branching fraction in the two $\eta$ decay modes are consistent with each other, we can average over both $\eta$ modes, assuming the statistical uncertainties to be uncorrelated and the systematic uncertainties to be fully correlated for a conservative estimate:
+Since the measurements of the branching fraction in the two $\eta$ decay modes are consistent with each other, we can average over both $\eta$ modes, assuming the statistical uncertainties to be uncorrelated and the systematic uncertainties to be fully correlated:

 The branching fraction of $B^{+} \to \eta' \ell^{+} \nu_{\ell}$ decay resulting from the fit is:

 This result is compatible with and complements the earlier Belle result~\cite{BelleEta}, which uses hadronic tagging for the second $B$ meson in the event.
 Due to the different methods applied the statistical overlap between the two analyses is negligible and they can be considered independent.
 The branching fractions have been previously also measured by BaBar~\cite{BabarEtaLoose,BabarEtaUntagged,BabarEtaSemilep}, although Ref.~\cite{BabarEtaSemilep} reports a greater value.
 For the branching fraction for $B^{+} \to \eta' \ell^{+} \nu_{\ell}$ CLEO~\cite{CLEOEtaPrime} reports a value about an order of magnitude larger and incompatible with both this and the result from BaBar.
 The precision of this measurement is limited by the sample size.
 Significantly more precise results can therefore be expected in the future with the Belle II experiment at SuperKEKB.